IHatePython375/Gamified-To-do/README.md

 NECESSARY
 1. Linking the frontend to the backend - DONE

-2. When adding a category in settings doesn't add it to the dropdown in 'Add Task' (locked to just the provided 3)
+2. When adding a category in settings doesn't add it to the dropdown in 'Add Task' (locked to just the provided 3) - Need to connect to backend

 3. Deleting a category doesn't permanently delete it as it should, just temporarily removes it from the shown list